Cumulo-pro/cumulo-cosmoshub-infra/README.md

-# Cumulo - Cosmos Hub Infrastructure
+# Cumulo: Cosmos Hub Infrastructure

 This repository documents the infrastructure, configuration, and operational practices used by **Cumulo** to run and maintain a **Cosmos Hub (cosmoshub-4)** node and validator.